InfoSecWarrior/Kali-Linux-Configuration/README.md

 Caution⚠

+    In case of the mis-configuration or any error, if you want to remove the NVIDIA drivers just follow the commands mentioned below and the drivers will       be removed:

+		apt-get remove --purge nvidia*

+		rm -rf /etc/X11/xorg.conf

+		dpkg --configure -a

+		apt autoremove

+    After the successful installation of NVIDIA drivers and everything, don't run the following commands as it can result in the deletion if the drivers.

+		apt update

+		apt upgrade

+		apt autoremove

+		apt autoclean

 After the setup is complete, don't update or upgrade the version of Kali Linux until it is extremely necessary because if you do there might be chances of mis-configuration or versions mis-matching and Kali will not work properly after that.